-The Fund seeks to track changes, whether positive or negative, in the level of the DBIQ Optimum Yield Gold Index Excess ReturnTM ("DBIQ-OY GC ERTM", or the "Index") over time, plus the excess, if any, of the sum of the Fund's interest income from its holdings of United States Treasury Obligations ("Treasury Income") and dividends from its holdings in money market mutual funds (affiliated or otherwise) ("Money Market Income") over the expenses of the Fund.
+The Fund seeks to track changes, whether positive or negative, in the level of the DBIQ Optimum Yield Energy Index Excess ReturnTM (the "Index") over time, plus the excess, if any, of the sum of the Fund's interest income from its holdings of United States Treasury Obligations ("Treasury Income") and dividends from its holdings in money market mutual funds (affiliated or otherwise) ("Money Market Income") over the expenses of the Fund.
 Additionally, the Fund may also gain an exposure to United States Treasury Obligations through an investment in exchange-traded funds (affiliated or otherwise) that track indexes that measure the performance of United States Treasury Obligations with a maximum remaining maturity of up to 12 months ("T-Bill ETFs"), and the Fund may receive dividends or distributions of capital gains from such investment in T-Bill ETFs ("T-Bill ETF Income").
 For the avoidance of doubt, the Fund invests in futures contracts in an attempt to track its Index.
 The Fund holds United States Treasury Obligations, money market mutual funds and may, in the future, hold T-Bill ETFs for margin and/or cash management purposes only.

-The Index is intended to reflect the change in market value of the gold sector.
-The single commodity comprising the Index is gold (the "Index Commodity").
+The Index is intended to reflect the change in market value of the energy sector.
+The commodities comprising the Index are Light Sweet Crude Oil, Ultra Low Sulphur Diesel (also commonly known as Heating Oil), Brent Crude Oil, RBOB Gasoline and Natural Gas (the "Index Commodities").

-The Commodity Futures Trading Commission (the "CFTC") and/or commodity exchanges, as applicable, impose position limits on market participants trading in the commodity included in the Index.
-The Index is comprised of futures contracts on the Index Commodity that expire in a specific month and trade on a specific exchange (the "Index Contracts").
-If the Managing Owner determines in its commercially reasonable judgment that it has become impracticable or inefficient for any reason for the Fund to gain full or partial exposure to the Index Commodity by investing in the Index Contract, the Fund may invest in a futures contract referencing the specific contract that comprises the applicable Index other than the Index Contract or, in the alternative, invest in other futures contracts not based on the Index Commodity if, in the commercially reasonable judgment of the Managing Owner, such futures contracts tend to exhibit trading prices that correlate with a futures contract that comprises the Index.
+The Commodity Futures Trading Commission (the "CFTC") and/or commodity exchanges, as applicable, impose position limits on market participants trading in the commodities included in the Index.
+The Index is comprised of futures contracts on the Index Commodities that expire in a specific month and trade on a specific exchange (the "Index Contracts").
+If the Managing Owner determines in its commercially reasonable judgment that it has become impracticable or inefficient for any reason for the Fund to gain full or partial exposure to the Index Commodity by investing in the Index Contract, the Fund may invest in a futures contract referencing the particular Index Commodity other than the specific contract that comprises the applicable Index or, in the alternative, invest in other futures contracts not based on the particular Index Commodity if, in the commercially reasonable judgment of the Managing Owner, such futures contracts tend to exhibit trading prices that correlate with a futures contract that comprises the applicable Index.